dcos/examples/datadog/1.11/README.md

 ![Mounting a config volume in the Datadog Agent container](img/dcos-volume.png)

-Deploy the changes to the Datadog service.
+Deploy the custom Datadog service.
 You can then verify that the configuration is correct by running the Datadog `status` command on your agent node.
 For MySQL the command and output should look something like the snippet below:

 ```bash
 [agent-01]# docker ps